sigma-z/simtt/docs/documentation.md

 Usage `status`

+## Tasks

+You can add or update a task text.

+Usage `task[-n]`

+When `task` is called, it sets a task text to the currently running task.
+If no task is being time tracked, it asks to set the task text to the last task.

+When `task-1` is called, it sets the task text to the last task.

 ## Comments

-You can add a comment to a task.
+You can add or update a comment text.

 Usage `comment[-n]`

-When `comment` is called, it adds a comment to the currently running task.
+When `comment` is called, it sets a comment to the currently running task.
-If no task is being time tracked, it asks to add the comment to the last task.
+If no task is being time tracked, it asks to set the comment to the last task.

-When `comment-1` is called, it adds a comment to the last task.
+When `comment-1` is called, it sets a comment to the last task.

 ## Log & Summary